bhallstein/TinyModel/Readme.md

 - *column:* The name of the column the condition applies to
 - *value:* The value to test against
 - *test:* One of the following constants.
 The default is Equals.
-	- Condition::Equals
+	- `Condition::Equals`
-	- NotEquals
+	- `NotEquals`
-	- LessThan
+	- `LessThan`
-	- LessThanOrEquals
+	- `LessThanOrEquals`
-	- GreaterThan
+	- `GreaterThan`
-	- GreaterThanOrEquals
+	- `GreaterThanOrEquals`
-	- Recent
+	- `Recent`
-		- This is used to secify a timestamp column with a time value up to a certain time in the past.
-When the “Recent” condition is used, the value field specifies the number of seconds before the current timestamp that is to be considered a match.
+		- This is used to secify a timestamp column with a time value up to a certain amount of time in the past.
+When the `Recent` condition is used, the value field of the Condition specifies the number of seconds before the current timestamp that should be considered a match.
-- *"conjoinment:"* You can pass a nested array of Conditions to the `fetch` or `update` methods, allowing you to specify a set of conditions such as `where userid < 76 or (email = 'a@b.com' and username = 'geoff').
-This would be represented as follows:
+- *conjunction:* You can pass a nested array of Conditions to the `fetch` or `update` methods, allowing you to specify a set of conditions such as `where userid < 76 or (email = 'a@b.com' and username = 'geoff')`.
+The `conjunction` parameter specifies the conjunction with which the *following* condition or array of conditions relates to the current one: ‘or’ or ‘and’.

+i.e. The aforementioned nested set of conditions would be represented as follows:

     User::fetch(
     	array(